Clarkston, East Renfrewshire

-Clarkston (Clairkstoun, Baile Chlarc) is a suburban town in East Renfrewshire, in the Central Lowlands of Scotland.
+Clarkston (Clairkstoun, Baile Chlarc) is a town in East Renfrewshire, in the Central Lowlands of Scotland.
 A dormitory town with a population of around 10,000, Clarkston is on the southern fringe of the Greater Glasgow conurbation and directly adjoins the neighbouring suburban villages of Busby and Netherlee, as well as the towns of Newton Mearns and Giffnock.
+The White Cart Water flows to the east of the town.

 On 21 October 1971, the main shopping building was the scene of the Clarkston explosion, which killed 22 people and injured around 100.
 A plaque on the site commemorates the event.
 The building was rebuilt.

 Greenbank Garden, a National Trust for Scotland property, is located on Flenders Road, on the outskirts of Clarkston.

 History

 When a new road from Paisley to East Kilbride was built through the area in the 1790s, a toll point was set up where it crossed what was then the main route from Glasgow to Kilmarnock and Ayr.
 A man named John Clark built a house at the toll, and the name 'Clarkston' came to be used for the locality.
 The Maxwell family (owners of the Williamwood Estate, on which Clarkston was situated) advertised the creation of a new village there in 1801, but initially, it grew slowly.
 Clarkston at this time had no industry of its own, and villagers were mainly employed in the mills at nearby Netherlee.

 In the early 20th century the area began to expand more rapidly, initially in the Sheddens (also called Overlee) area, following the opening of Clarkston railway station by Busby Railways in the village in 1866 which caused the destruction of the older Clarkston village buildings, and later the expansion of the Glasgow tram network to Clarkston in 1921.
 The 1920s also saw the final breaking up of the Williamwood Estate, encouraging further house building.
 Clarkston expanded rapidly in the 20th century as new suburban housing developments sprang up.
 The hilly Stamperland area was built in the 1920s, followed by Carolside and Williamwood in the 1930s and 1940s.
 The Stamperland terraces as well as parts of Carolside and most of Williamwood were built by John Lawrence & Co.
 Minor infill sites, mainly replacing derelict farmhouses in Carolside and filling in small cliffside gaps in Stamperland were built in the 1970s, but nothing to the same scale as earlier in the century.
 The largest development since the 1940s was the development of High Carolside on lands originally owned by the Greenbank Estate, in the 1970s by Mactaggart and Mickel.
 Funds from this development went to restoring the National Trust's Greenbank House, where the Greenbank Estate centred upon.
 The Fairfield estate on Eaglesham Road was the final development in the 20th century, being built in the 1990s.